stuartpittaway/Super8FilmScanner/README.md

 Slot the Raspberry Pi HQ cameras ribbon cable into the Raspberry Pi and lock it in place.

+Plug the LED wires into the fan header.

 Connect the power supply to the mainboard via the two cables.
 Make sure the power supply is disconnected.

 Connect the mainboard to the Raspberry Pi.